Sexuality in music videos: 2000s

 In 2004, many family groups and politicians lobbied unsuccessfully to ban Eric Prydz's "Call on Me" video for containing women dancing in a sexually suggestive way.
 In 2005, the music video of "These Boots Are Made for Walkin,'" which featured Jessica Simpson in character as Daisy Duke, was controversial for featuring Simpson in "revealing" outfits and washing the General Lee car in her bikini.

 Sexual content in music videos extends beyond Western pop culture, and can be seen in studies of South Korean popular music.
-In an article, Cultural critic Chang Nam Kim attributes a rise in sexuality in South Korean music in the late 90's to the end of the country's authoritarian political system, which encouraged more self-expression in its society.
-A study of MelOn's (South Korea's largest online music streaming platform) Hot100 music videos from 2004-2015 found a significant increase in women's sexuality over time, noting a rise in both revealing outfits and sexual behavior by female artists and girl groups such as Wonder Girls, 2NE1, and Girls' Generation.
+In an article, Cultural critic Chang Nam Kim attributes a rise in sexuality in South Korean music in the late 1990s to the end of the country's authoritarian political system, which encouraged more self-expression in its society.
+A study of MelOn's (South Korea's largest online music streaming platform) Hot100 music videos from 2004–2015 found a significant increase in women's sexuality over time, noting a rise in both revealing outfits and sexual behavior by female artists and girl groups such as Wonder Girls, 2NE1, and Girls' Generation.

 The increasing sexualization of music videos reflects broader societal trends and continues to spark controversy over the portrayal of women and the influence this content has.